Loading...

 • signature values are significantly longer in Claude 4 models than in previous models.

-• The signature field is an opaque field and should not be interpreted or parsed - it exists solely for verification purposes.
+• The signature field is an opaque field and should not be interpreted or parsed.

 • signature values are compatible across platforms (Claude APIs, Amazon Bedrock, and Vertex AI).
 Values generated on one platform will be compatible with another.